CyrilSLi/tpov/docs/en/source/quickstart.md

 Documentation for `match_params.json` will be provided in the near future.

-The track needs to be truncated and/or extended to match the video (replace `/path/to/video` with the path your video file):
+The track needs to be truncated and/or extended to match the video (replace `/path/to/video` with the path to your video file):

 ```bash
 python3.10 tpov_truncate.py track.matched.gpx -e /path/to/video